Beside the Mountain

 Instructions

-• In a small saucepan place the coconut oil (⅓ cup), almond butter (½ cup), maple syrup (⅓ cup).
-Stir over low heat just until everything is melted and well combined.
+• In a small saucepan, place the coconut oil, nut or seed butter, and maple syrup.
+Stir over low heat until everything is melted and well combined.
 Set aside to cool.

-• Place oats (3 cups) in a food processor or blender, pulse 20-35 seconds on low until it resembles thick crumbs. there will still be some unblended oats that is Remove 1.5 cups of these blended oats and pour them into a medium bowl, set aside.
-Continue to pulse the rest of the oats in the food processor or blender until it becomes flour (it may look like thick sand) about 1-2 minutes.
-Then add this oat flour to the bowl too.
+• Place quick oats in a food processor or blender, pulse 15-30 seconds on low until it resembles thick crumbs.
+There will still be some unblended oats; that is fine.
+Remove half of the oats (1.5 cups) and put them into a medium bowl, set aside.

-• To the oats in a bowl add: the shredded coconut (½ cup), sea salt (½ tsp), coconut sugar or brown sugar (2 tbsp), and chocolate chips (¾ cup), stir until well mixed.
-Pour the coconut oil mixture onto the dry oatmeal mix, add the vanilla (1 tsp).
+• To the oats in a bowl add: shredded coconut, coconut sugar or brown sugar, sea salt, and chocolate chips, stir until well mixed.
+Pour the coconut oil mixture and vanilla onto the dry oatmeal mix.
 Stir until everything is evenly covered with the wet ingredients.

-• Dump the oat chocolate mixture into an 8x8 greased pan and press into place.
-Cut into 36 squares (6 by 6).
-Refrigerate for at least 15 minutes.
+• In a greased or parchment lined 8x8 pan, dump the oat chocolate dough and press into place.
+Cut into 36 squares (6 by 6) then refrigerate for at least 15 minutes.
 Store in the fridge or the freezer.
 Enjoy!

 Notes